zuozhenggh/learning-library/data-management-library/database/graph/setup/setup_always_free.md

-# Setup a Graph environment with Always Free tier#
+# Setup a Graph environment with Always Free Tier#

 ## Overview
 This lab shows you how to deploy, configure, and use the Graph Server and Client package to query, analyze, and visualize graph content stored in a Free Tier Autonomous Database (ADB) instance.